nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 Every P1 Cell can only be used once - they cannot be used as inputs for two different transactions; after use, P1 cells enter the second phase P2.
 P2 Cells cannot be used as transaction input.
 We call the set of all P1 Cells as P1CS (P1 Cell Set).
 The P1CS has all the current states of the CKB.
 We call the set of all P2 cells as P2CS (P2 Cell Set).
 The P2CS has all the historical states of the CKB.

-Full nodes on the CKB only needs P1CS to validate transactions.
+Full nodes on the CKB only needs P1CS to verify transactions.
 They can deploy certain strategies to clear P2CS.
 P2CS can be archived on Archive Nodes or distributed storage.
 CKB light clients only need to store block headers and specific cells, and do not need to store the entire P1CS or P2CS.

 #### 2.2.2 Type

 CKB provides a type system for cells and users can define their own types.
-With the type system, we can define different structures of common knowledge and their corresponding validation rules.
+With the type system, we can define different structures of common knowledge and their corresponding verification rules.

 To define a new cell type we must specify two essential components:

 - Data Schema: defines the data structure of cells
-- Validator: defines the validating rules of cells
+- Verifier: defines the verification rules of cells

-Data Schema and Validator themselves are common knowledge and stored in cells.
+Data Schema and Verifier themselves are common knowledge and stored in cells.
 Each cell has one and only one type, while different cells could be of the same type or different types.

-The data schema defines the data structure of cells in this type, so that the validator can interpret and interact with the data.
-Validators are verifying programs that run on nodes, in CKB’s virtual machine.
-A validator uses the transaction’s dependencies, input and output as program input (Transaction), and returns a boolean value on whether the validation is successful.
-The creation, update and destruction of cells can use different validation rules.
+The data schema defines the data structure of cells in this type, so that the verifier can interpret and interact with the data.
+Verifiers are verifying programs that run on nodes, in CKB’s virtual machine.
+A verifier uses the transaction’s dependencies, input and output as program input (Transaction), and returns a boolean value on whether the verification is successful.
+The creation, update and destruction of cells can use different verification rules.

 #### 2.2.3 Identity